tomatau/tomatao.js/README.md

 tomatao.js
 ===

-A Medium weight Javascript Framework built as a practical learning excersize.
+A medium weight Javascript MVP Framework built as a practical learning excersize.

 ###Concept
 Based on the flexibility and simplicity of Backbone JS, this framework aims to: